Bay Street Updates: Rubio’s & Dafe Shutter; LaserAway Opening; Cornology Sold

 Cornology recently announced a grand re-opening and ownership change.
 The previous owner drew media fire after a witness observed him using a racial slur against some youths back in April of last year.

-LaserAway, an “aesthetics industry” chain founded in West Hollywood, recently opened a Bay Street location.
+LaserAway, an “aesthetics industry” chain founded in West Hollywood, recently announced they will open a Bay Street location.
 The shop specializes in hair removal, skin rejuvenation and Botox treatments.

 More info can be found at laseraway.com/locations/ca/emeryville.